JayceeMolina/telegram-receipt-photo-processing-n8n/README.md

 An n8n workflow that turns receipt photos sent to a Telegram bot into structured spreadsheet rows and a dated Google Drive archive, using Google Gemini for extraction.

-Built for the Precision Data Solutions AI Developer assessment (Workflow 2).

 **Stack:** n8n Cloud · Telegram Bot API · Google Gemini `gemini-3.5-flash` · Google Sheets · Google Drive

 ---